pytorch/tutorials/prototype_source/fx_graph_mode_quant_guide.rst

 copy it yourself before calling the quantization APIs.

-b.
 Skip symbolically trace the non-traceable code
 ---------------------------------------------------
 When we have some non-traceable code in the module, and this part of code doesn’t need to be quantized, we can factor out this part of the code into a submodule and skip symbolically trace that submodule.